OUR TEAM OF COUNSELLORS

 Susan is passionate about wholeness and people coming into freedom to be all they can be.
 Her particular interest is working with trauma in the area of sexual abuse to bring empowerment for change and restore self-esteem.
-She also enjoys working with couples using imago therapy, a highly effective approach to strengthen and bring connectivity to any couple struggling or wanting to strengthen their relationship.
+She also works with anxiety, depression, assertive communication, self-esteem, grief, inner child work, and uses a number of modalities.
+She particularly enjoys using Interactive Drawing Therapy.
+Susan has a high working knowledge of DBT (Dialectic Behaviour Therapy) and related skills.
 As transition has been a large part of her life she understands the challenges of change and is trained in the area of debriefing.

 Andrew believes our lives are precious and deserve our care.
 His counselling focuses on the areas of depression, anxiety, trauma, loss, grief and self-esteem.
 He offers relationship counselling and family therapy, understanding that dynamics found in relationships have a powerful effect on our actions and reactions.
 As well as helping to resolve past issues, Andrew gives tools to help manage our present.
 Every life is special and valid, and he would be honoured to hear about yours and help you towards a brighter future.

 Mum to three almost adult sons, Dianne is familiar with the world of boys and works with children, teens and adults.
 Experience in supporting high school students with special needs brings a compassion and desire to hear, help and give voice to those who are less understood by society and to assist parents living with Autism in the family.
 Dianne works in creative ways; clients are given opportunity to express themselves in a safe environment, learn coping skills that work best for their personality type and can be taken into their everyday life.